-Source: The Audited Financial Statements (2017 through 2021) and the 2022 and 2023 adopted budgets of the Town.
+Source: The Audited Financial Statements (2018 through 2022) and 2023 adopted budget of the Town.
 The Summary itself is not audited.

 REAL PROPERTY TAXES

 The Town derives its power to levy an ad valorem real property tax from the Constitution of the State, subject to the applicable provisions of Chapter 97 of the Laws of 2011 (see "Tax Levy Limit Law" herein).
 The Town is responsible for levying taxes for Town and special district operating purposes and for debt service.